camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 1. Checkout the prokject with Git
 2. Import into your IDE
-3. Inspect the sources and
+3. Inspect the sources and run the unit test.

 [1]: docs/process-model.png
 [2]: docs/service-camunda-modeler.png